StephanAkkerman/fintwit-bot/README.md

 - Hourly updates of crypto, stock, and forex indices
 - Many more

+### Machine Learning Models 🤖
+Currently, we use two machine learning models to help get better insights from the data collected by the bot.
+The following models are trained and developed by us with the purpose of being integrated with this Discord bot:
+- [FinTwitBERT-sentiment](https://huggingface.co/StephanAkkerman/FinTwitBERT-sentiment): classify the sentiment of financial tweets
+- [chart-recognizer](https://huggingface.co/StephanAkkerman/chart-recognizer): recognize if an image is a financial chart Both models are very lightweight and are automatically downloaded and setup if you run `main.py`.

 ## Installation 🛠
 ```bash
 # Clone this repository